 I’m a newbie when it comes to ‘comic cons.’
 You might recognize me from Dorkly’s ‘People You Meet in a Convention’ infographic because I’m a living example of a clueless and awestruck fan.
 I attended my first convention last year when I visited New York Comic Con.
 I was literally like a kid who drank too much Red Bull in a toy store.

 I didn’t dress up as anything during my first time.
-I was nervous that I wouldn’t do it right, so I decided to attend a con just to see how it’s like.
+I was nervous that I wouldn’t do it right and even though I’d seen some of the outfits from previous comic cons and on cosplay xxx sites, I didn’t trust myself.
+So I decided to attend a con just to see how it’s like.
 I marveled at all the cosplays regardless if they were simple or elaborate.
 So, I promised myself that I would cosplay the next time I attended comic con.
 I had all sorts of ideas in my head from Stormtrooper to a female version of Mass Effect’s Illusive Man.

 Sadly, life got in the way and I didn’t have enough time to devote to making my cosplay outfit.
 I eventually decided at the very last minute that I was not going to stress myself.
 This is supposed to be fun.
 I ended up going to this year’s New York Comic Con dressed in business casualI ended up going to this year’s New York Comic Con dressed in business casual.

 While I was disappointed at first, it ended up working out for me.
 One phone call changed everything.

 I can’t divulge the whole story but I’ll mention all the important plot points.
 A friend of mine from the industry scheduled a meet-up during the con.
 I was excited to meet her since we both read each other’s works online and have only communicated via Twitter.
 Long story short, she needed an intern to help her out.
 Everything happened so fast; it took a while for my brain to catch up.